 Think about what makes you stand out at work.
 Do you have any hobbies most people don’t know about at work?
 Have you overcome any major challenges to get where you are?
 Figure out what aspects of your life make good stories.
 Sprinkle these tidbits of information into conversations at work, so coworkers see a richer picture of you.

 Prepare how you’ll introduce yourself to new people.
 How can you summarize yourself in a sentence or two in a way that leaves others eager to hear more about what you do?
 When they have to coax more details out of you, no one will perceive you as bragging.
 However, don’t be too shy about opening up—when they ask, tell them more.

 When others ask what you’re doing at work these days, it’s the perfect opportunity to toot your own horn.
 Be prepared for those moments by mentally reviewing your latest accomplishments and current projects.
-Focusing on the work (rather than speaking directly about your strengths) will help you relax and start gushing about your achievements.
+Focusing on the work (rather than speaking directly about your strengths) will help you relax and brag tactfully about your achievements.

 If you’re a manager, gushing about your team’s accomplishments shows you’re a great leader.
 Having pride in your team is a virtue for any leader.
 You won’t feel as self-conscious while focusing on them, though you’re actually speaking to your own leadership skills.

 Announce successes to organizational leaders

 When you announce your successes to your boss or other leaders, no one will perceive it as bragging.
 They want and need to know what you’ve accomplished.
 In fact, it would be unprofessional not to tell them.
 Drop by your boss’s office; send higher-level leaders an email or give them a call, if the accomplishment seems important enough to announce to them.